-Over the past two years, we've installed mCHPs across Alberta.
+Over the past two years, we've installed mCHPs across Alberta to help us learn more about the potential for this technology.
 Many of the install projects combine mCHP with solar systems.
-By combining these technologies, we can learn more about what the emissions reduction potential is when we maximize renewable energy and supplement it with high-efficiency low-emissions gas technology when traditional renewables are unavailable, such as during long periods of overcast weather and in the winter.
+By combining these technologies, we can understand more about what the emissions reduction potential is when we maximize renewable energy and supplement it with high-efficiency, low-emissions gas technology when traditional renewables are unavailable, such as during long periods of overcast weather and in the winter.

 Low Carbon Discovery Home with SAIT & Brookfield

 We partnered with SAIT and Brookfield Residential Properties to demonstrate how natural gas-powered micro combined heat and power can lead to lower emissions and more affordable net-zero energy housing.